silvanatrabalon/learning/public/guides/javascript-en.md

 });
 ```

-**Use Cases:** Batch operations where some failures are acceptable, collecting results from multiple unreliable sources, analytics and logging.
+**Description:** Batch operations where some failures are acceptable, collecting results from multiple unreliable sources, analytics and logging.
 ## Promise.race
-**Description:** Returns a promise that resolves or rejects with the first promise that settles (either resolves or rejects).
+**Description:** Returns the result of the first promise that resolves or rejects.

 **Example:**
 ```javascript